 - You have the time to attend training and serve your community as a volunteer educator.

 When is Master Gardener Volunteer training conducted in Washington County

-For more information about the next training, please contact Marcus McCartney at 740-376-7431 or firstname.lastname@example.org The cost of the training is $110, and includes Master Gardener Volunteer manual, MGV T-Shirt after completing 50 volunteer hours and all lunches during the training.
-Click here for Master Gardener Application.
+Click here for MG Volunteer packet with cover letter, class schedule, policy statement, position description, and application.
+For further information please contact Marcus McCartney at 740-376-7431 or firstname.lastname@example.org The cost of the training is $125, and includes Master Gardener Volunteer manual, MGV T-Shirt after completing 50 volunteer hours, and all snacks during the training.